-The re-routing of the A814 has long been detrimental to the character and townscape of Dumbarton (albeit it relieved pressure on Castle Street, High Street and the old Dumbarton Bridge).
+The re-routing of theA814 has long been detrimental to the character and townscape of Dumbarton (albeit it relieved pressure on Castle Street, High Street and the old Dumbarton Bridge).
 One of the defining features of pre-war aerial views of Dumbarton Town Centre is the route of College Street (once Cross Vennel) which ran in a straight line from High Street (alongside the red sandstone tenement at Nos.
 84-92) as far as the ramped platform access to Dumbarton Central Station.
 To the east, Church Street (once Kirk Vennel) linked High Street directly to the main passenger entrance to the station.
 Both of these routes continued north under the railway line, but were in fact historic, pre-dating considerably the arrival of the railway.
 Originally the old vennels met a natural boundary at the north and in doing so defined what would become College Park, on which the Municipal Buildings were erected.

-During its heyday as a shopping destination and visitor attraction, Dumbarton Central Station enjoyed good visual and physical links to High Street, and while these routes survive in the form of underpasses, they are no longer well defined.
+Central Station enjoyed good visual and physical links to High Street, and while these routes survive in the form of underpasses, they are no longer well defined.
 As a result, two of the Character Areas within the Conservation Area (Station Road and Strathleven Place) are dependent on the third (Church Street) for a direct connection to the fourth and largest (High Street).